-1.5 The Department: practical information
+1.6 The Department: practical information

 All the full-time members of the academic staff are engaged in teaching and research.
-They also take on key administrative tasks which are intrinsic to your well-being in the School.
+They also take on key administrative tasks which are intrinsic to your well-being in the Department.

-Head of School: The Head of School has overall responsibility for its academic work, research, teaching, planning and financial management as well as the welfare (and sometimes discipline) of all students within the School.
-S/He ensures proper liaison and communication with all members of staff in the School and between the School and the central administration of the College.
-S/He represents the School through membership of key College boards and committees.
-S/He is assisted by a Deputy Head of School.
+Head of Department: The Head of Department has overall responsibility for its academic work, research, teaching, planning and financial management as well as the welfare (and sometimes discipline) of all students within the Department.
+They ensure proper liaison and communication with all members of staff in the Department and between the Department, School and the central administration of the College.
+They represent the Department through membership of key College boards and committees.
+They are assisted by a Deputy Head of Department.